 A functional adenoma often produces an excessive amount of a single pituitary hormone.
 Non-functional adenomas, which don't produce extra hormones, frequently grow large (macroadenomas) before being identified.
 These tumors don't show symptoms until they put pressure on surrounding nerves, brain tissue, or other pituitary organs.

-People who have a pituitary gland tumor may suffer the following symptoms or signs.
+People who have a pituitary gland tumor suffer from the following symptoms & signs:

 The symptoms of functional adenomas differ depending on the hormone they produce.